 The goal is to listen to your body for guidance in making food decisions, rather than rigidly depending on your mind which is overflowing with information from external sources.

-Your mind has been conditioned to think there’s a “right” and “wrong” way to eat.
-It will tell you things like ↓
+You’ve been conditioned to think there’s a “right” and “wrong” way to eat.
+Your mind will tell you things like ↓

 - “That’s way too big of a portion size, you will gain weight.”